Bloody Reunion: Plot

 Detective Ma investigates Jung-Won's supposed apartment.
 All he finds is his mother's decaying corpse, women's clothing, and articles about the success of Ms. Park's ex-students, contrary to Mi-Ja's claims.
 It is revealed that there is no male student of Ms. Park's bearing the name "Jung-Won"; it is instead the real name of Mi-Ja.
-She fabricated the story about her life: she was the one who was poor, obese, broke her leg after doing Ms. Park's punishment, and defecated in the class.
-Her mother was handicapped during the car accident and died when she was an adult.
+She fabricated the story for the police: she was the one who was poor and overweight, broke her leg after doing Ms. Park's punishment, and was mocked when her period stained her clothes in class.
+Her mother rushed to school to confront Ms. Park and was struck by a car.
+She became handicapped and died when Jung-Won was an adult.
 Jung-Won then took the identity of Mi-Ja and became Ms. Park's caretaker until she could kill her classmates at the reunion.

 Jung-Won drives Ms. Park to the beach and vents her frustration at her before committing suicide by jumping from the pier, while Ms. Park can only watch.
-The film closes with Ms. Park's wheelchair lying empty on the pier.
+The film closes with Ms. Park's wheelchair on the pier, with Ms. Park implied to have committed suicide as well.